tempor1s/msconsole-old/README.md

 ## Write bug reports with detail, background, and sample code

-[This is an example](http://stackoverflow.com/q/12488905/180626) of a bug report I foun, and I think it's not a bad model.
+[This is an example](http://stackoverflow.com/q/12488905/180626) of a bug report I found, and I think it's not a bad model.
 Here's [another example from Craig Hockenberry](http://www.openradar.me/11905408), an app developer whom I greatly respect.

 **Great Bug Reports** tend to have: